-Twenty-two cases of anthrax have occurred as a result of the intentional dissemination of Bacillus anthracis spores through the U.S. postal system: 11 cases of inhalation anthrax and 11 cases (seven confirmed and four suspected) of cutaneous anthrax.
-Five of those with inhalation anthrax have died.
-The remaining 17 patients are expected to make a full recovery.
+Twenty-two cases of anthrax occurred as a result of the intentional dissemination of Bacillus anthracis spores through the U.S. postal system: 11 cases of inhalation anthrax and 11 cases of cutaneous anthrax.
+Five of those with inhalation anthrax died.
+The remaining 17 patients have made a full recovery.
 The majority of cases occurred in persons working at postal facilities in New Jersey and Washington, DC, where contaminated letters were handled or processed by high-speed sorting machines, or at media companies in New York City or Florida, where the letters were delivered.
-At least 300 postal and other facilities have been tested for the presence of B. anthracis spores, and more than 32,000 potentially exposed persons have been given antibiotics.
+At least 300 postal and other facilities were tested for the presence of B. anthracis spores, and more than 32,000 potentially exposed persons were given antibiotics, none of whom subsequently developed anthrax.

-Federal officials have confirmed that the bacterial spores used in the recent attacks in Florida, New York, and Washington, DC belong to the Ames strain, a variant of the anthrax bacterium that has been produced and studied for decades by the U.S. Army's biological weapons program.
-Although the Ames strain is highly virulent (i.e., effective at causing disease), it is also sensitive to a range of antibiotics.
-Officials have reported that the spores sent to Capitol Hill were processed into a highly concentrated and very fine, dry powder.
-In this form, the tiny spores, each about 1-3 microns in diameter, readily aerosolize and are capable of being inhaled deep into a person's lungs where they can trigger the most serious, inhalational-form of the disease.
+Federal officials confirmed that the bacterial spores used in the attacks belong to the Ames strain, a variant of the anthrax bacterium that was first isolated from a cow in Texas in 1981.
+Because of the strain's virulence, it was studied for years by the U.S. Army's biological weapons program and distributed to several labs in the United States and abroad to help them test vaccines.
+The spores sent to Capitol Hill were processed into a highly concentrated and very fine, dry powder.
+In this form, the tiny spores, each about 1-3 microns in diameter, readily aerosolize and are capable of being inhaled deep into a person's lungs where they can trigger the most serious, inhalational form of the disease.

-Though the recent anthrax attacks are small in scale compared to the scenarios envisioned by bioterrorism experts and played out in recent government exercises (e.g., Deep Winter), they have exposed weaknesses in the public health system and shown that it is ill-prepared to deal with a large-scale bioterrorist attack.
+Though the recent anthrax attacks are small in scale compared to the scenarios envisioned by bioterrorism experts and played out in recent government exercises (e.g., Deep Winter), they exposed weaknesses in the public health system and showed that it is ill-prepared to deal with a large-scale bioterrorist attack.